-At the end of the session the board was filled with ideas.
+At the end of the session, the board was filled with ideas.
 Prof. Bapat then told everybody another important thing about the brainstorming session.
 The ideas generated in the session should not be owned by anybody.
 One should improvise and mount on the unveiled ideas.
-Professor also showed students his own collection of sketch pens which he collected from all over the world.
+The Professor also showed students his own collection of sketch pens which he collected from all over the world.

 The warm-up brainstorming session served its purpose by helping to throw away the confused look from the student’s faces.
 Students were enjoying and smiling with admiration while reviewing the board filled with ideas thrown by them.
 Prof. Babat decided that it was the right time to start with the actual theme topics.
 Then he asked students to brainstorm the ways in which water is stored around us.
-Students were asked to conduct the similar sessions within themselves for the remaining three topics.
+Students were asked to conduct similar sessions within themselves for the remaining three topics.
 The results of the brainstorming sessions were left with students.
 They were asked to review them and decide on a particular topic of their interest from the generated list.
 They were also asked to start sketching their ideas about their selected topics.
-Prof. Bapat insisted that each one should have minimum 15 sketches i.e. 15 ideas by next day.
+Prof. Bapat insisted that each one should have a minimum of 15 sketches i.e. 15 ideas by next day.

-Students were also shown a case study of bicycle design analysis which included functional analysis, aesthetic remarks, synchronic and diachronic analysis.
+Students were also shown a case study of bicycle design analysis which included functional analysis, aesthetic remarks, and synchronic and diachronic analysis.
 It also explained how such analysis can be useful for taking a new direction in design.